herculesinc/pg-dao/README.md

 ## Requirements
 pg-dao is written in TypeScript and compiled down to JavaScript (ES6).
 Aa such, it can be used in any JavaScript application which complies with runtime requirements of pg-dao.
 The most recent version of pg-dao __requires Node.js 4.1 or later__ as it relies heavily on many ES6 features such as classes, arrow functions, built-in promises etc.

 Since pg-dao is ES6-centric, many examples below utilize ES6 syntax.
-Some examples also use TypeScript syntax to commutate expected types of variables.
+Some examples also use TypeScript syntax to communicate expected types of variables.

 ## Install